BetterWithCats.net may earn a small commission when you use one of the links on this page to purchase.

 Depending on your cat’s fur the grooming demands will differ, since short-haired cats and long-haired cats have different needs, with the latter needing regular grooming, which won’t only help them turn into a ball of soft fur but also reduce the overall shedding.

-When it comes to brushes, my favorite is this self-cleaning brush from Hertzko on Amazon and with over 30,000 five-star reviews means that my cats aren’t the only ones enjoying it!
+When it comes to brushes, my favorite is No products found. and with over 30,000 five-star reviews means that my cats aren’t the only ones enjoying it!
 In some cases, a bath can also help control the shedding, but it’s not something you ever want to do too often, and it should only be done with cat-friendly shampoos and never with baby shampoo.

 A Healthy and Happy Environment